-Heart of Florida United Way has recognized two of the Infectious Disease specialists at Nemours Children’s Hospital, Dr. Kenneth Alexander and Dr. Adriana Cadilla, as “Change Makers of the Year” at a special virtual ceremony today.
+Heart of Florida United Way has recognized two of the Infectious Disease specialists at Nemours Children’s Hospital, Dr. Kenneth Alexander and Dr. Adriana Cadilla, as “Change Makers of the Year” at a special virtual ceremony.
 This year, instead of naming an individual, Heart of Florida United Way honored select healthcare heroes and first responders who served the community during the COVID-19 crisis, coming from Nemours and six other organizations.

 Selection was based upon the healthcare industry’s response to the pandemic in the central Florida community.
 These doctors are representative of the sacrifice, skill and dedication of healthcare heroes in our community, according to the United Way.

 “2020 has held more significant change than anyone could have predicted, with COVID-19 causing much disruption,” said Jeff Hayward, President & CEO, Heart of Florida United Way.
 “Despite this disarray in our community, there are those who have stood out among the chaos.
 They showed their dedication and service to the greater good by being change makers in a time when a commitment to others was needed most.
 This year, more than ever, we are proud to highlight our community’s efforts to unify and uplift, to fearlessly lead the way.”